Website Navigation for Screen Readers

 What is required of reviewers?

 HOUR staff works diligently to not overtax our reviewers, limiting the number of submissions assigned to each reviewer.
 Reviewers utilize the same platform (SMApply) that applicants use.
 We do require constructive feedback from our reviewers so we can help develop stronger researchers and proposal writers.
-Reviewers are asked to provide comments on:
+Reviewers are asked to rank and provide feedback on:

 1. How well the proposal is written.